 "I am honored and pleased to join Baraza`s advisory board, because there is a deep alignment and synergy between the vision and goal of Baraza and that of my organization, the Museum of World Religions, to foster respect, understanding, friendship and cooperation between people of all faiths, cultures and traditions through interreligious and cultural dialogue, developing educational programs and activities with a special focus on young leadership."

-Mohammed al-Mamari, from Oman, studied in UK and Germany, visited more than 60 countries, with multicultural background, continues to accomplish his mission to support people in understanding each other and working together to build lasting peace.
+HE Mohammed al-Mamari, Minister of Awqaf and Religious Affairs of the Sultanate of Oman, studied in UK and Germany, visited more than 60 countries, with multicultural background, continues to accomplish his mission to support people in understanding each other and working together to build lasting peace.
 Al-Mamari is convinced that no Tolerance can be sustainable without a strong mutual respect and open dialogue among people.
 Therefore, he organized for many years several initiatives and projects to enhance the Common Values which are shared by human beings.
-He works as Scientific Advisor to The Ministry of Awqaf and Religious Affairs, Oman, and is director of the global project “Tolerance, Understanding, Coexistence: Oman’s Message of Islam.”
+He is director of the global project “Tolerance, Understanding, Coexistence: Oman’s Message of Islam.”

 Prof. Dr. Enric Olivé Serret

 Director of UNESCO chair for intercultural Dialogue in the Mediterranean.
 Full professor Contemporany History at Universitat Rovira I Virgili, Tarragona, Spain.
 Member of the advisory board of the assembly of citizens of the Mediterranean.
 Member of the advisory board of The European Institute of the Mediterranean (IEMed).

 "Congratulations for such a necessary initiative.
 I am very pleased to be part of the board."